cllckn/software-testing/module2/README.md

 testReduceStock() function in the code given above is a test case.

+### Assertions
-### Assertions: Used to verify that the actual output matches the expected output.
+Used to verify that the actual output matches the expected output.
 The followings are JUnit assertions:

 | Assertion                          | Description                                  |
 |------------------------------------|----------------------------------------------|